 - 1 Tbsp butter

-7 To serve, drain any excess liquid from the spinach and divide it among 4 plates.
-Arrange a piece of salmon on top and garnish with a lemon half.
+6 To serve, divide the spinach among 4 plates.
+Arrange a piece of salmon to the side or on top and garnish with a slice of lemon.

 Hello!
 All photos and content are copyright protected.
 Please do not use our photos without prior written permission.
 If you wish to republish this recipe, please rewrite the recipe in your own unique words and link back to the source recipe here on Simply Recipes.
 Thank you!